 COEs, as provided under Brazilian law, are certificates issued against an initial investment and represent a single and indivisible set of rights and obligations, with the structure of yields referencing characteristics of financial derivatives instruments.
 In other words, COEs are bonds that may be issued by financial institutions and that can be referenced to a wide range of underlying assets such as, among other things, indexes, currencies and stock prices.
 Such characteristics make the COE a unique instrument that has been widely adopted by market participants in recent years.
-Based on public information provided by B3 SA – Brasil, Bolsa, Balcão (B3),2 currently approximately 19 billion reais' worth of COEs have been issued in Brazil.
+On the basis of public information provided by B3 SA – Brasil, Bolsa, Balcão (B3),2 currently approximately 21 billion reais' worth of COEs have been issued in Brazil.

 II LEGAL AND REGULATORY FRAMEWORK

 COEs were created by Law No. 12,249, of 11 June 2010, as amended (Law 12,249) and regulated by Resolution No. 4,263, of 5 September 2013, as amended (Resolution 4,263), and was enacted by the National Monetary Council (CMN).